CenterForSpatialResearch/mapping_architecture_urbanism_humanities/06_Projections.md

 * Click the top `Layer` menu, navigate to `Add Layer`, and select `Add Delimited Text Layer...`.
 * Select the previously-saved `StatePopulations.csv` file.
 * Click the `No geometry (attribute only table)` option.
-* Ensure the data looks correctly formatted, and click `OK`.
+* Ensure the data looks correctly formatted, and click `Add`.

 ![Import Populations CSV](Images/06_18_addDelimitedText.png)